smashedtoatoms/asdf-sbcl/README.md

      Error opening shared object "/opt/local/lib/libcrypto.dylib"
      Error opening shared object "/opt/local/lib/libssl.dylib"
      ```
      you may need to add links to openssl in places where it is looking.
-This is
+This was
-     a problem with sbcl/clpm that was fixed in 2.1.8.
+     a problem with sbcl that was fixed in 2.1.8.
      ```sh
      sudo ln -s /opt/homebrew/opt/openssl/lib/libcrypto.dylib /opt/local/lib/
      sudo ln -s /opt/homebrew/opt/openssl/lib/libssl.dylib /opt/local/lib/
      ```
-1. Configure CLPM
+2. Configure CLPM
    - If you're comfortable running scripts off of the internet, you can run
       this:
       ```sh